This post was updated on February 17th, 2023

 Getting pregnant is all about timing which is why tracking your menstrual cycle is so important.
 By monitoring changes in your basal body temperature and cervical mucus, you can know when you’re at your most fertile.
 Ovulation predictor kits can also be a valuable addition to your preconception toolkit.

 Cycle tracking can be difficult for women with PCOS because they have irregular periods or they don’t ovulate.
 But a PCOS diet and other positive lifestyle changes can overcome these issues.
-Once a more regular period is achieved, ovulation becomes a lot more predictable.
+Once your period is more regular, ovulation is more predictable.

-For young women with PCOS, diet and lifestyle changes are often all that is needed to restart ovulation.
+For young women with PCOS, diet and lifestyle changes are often all that’s needed to restart ovulation.
 But these natural treatments can take between a couple of months to more than a year to work.
-If time is of the essence, then seeking fertility treatment may be warranted.
+If time is of the essence, then seeing a fertility specialist may be a good idea.

 Figure 1.
 Percentage of embryos produced by women that have the correct number of chromosomes i.e. “good quality” eggs.